Do you feel like it’s impossible to get ahead? Are you tired of seeing a goose egg in your savings every month? Let’s get you back on track.

 Are you saving money for the future?
 If not, it’s time to get started.
 Here are some different savings vehicles to review and reconsider:

 - Employer Sponsored 401(k) – Over the long run, compounding interest could help make you very wealthy.
 The more time you have, the more power it holds.
 That’s why it’s important to start saving for retirement right away.
 Many employers offer a retirement plan as a benefit to employment.
 Additionally, they probably offer some type of matching funds.
 Remember, this is FREE money!
-Be sure you’re contributing at least enough money to meet your company’s match, but don’t put too much money into a fund with heavy fees.
-Here’s a tool that helps check your investment fees for free.
+Be sure you’re contributing at least enough money to meet your company’s match, but don’t put too much money into a fund that isn’t optimized for your situation.
+This tool provides a free analysis of your 401(k).

 - Roth IRA – If you don’t have an employer sponsored retirement account, or your account is loaded with high fees, open a Roth IRA immediately!
 Personally, we use Vanguard for all of our retirement needs.
-However, if you need a bit more guidance, consider using a Registered Investment Advisor (RIA) or a program like Wealthfront where you can invest your first $10,000 for free.
+However, if you need a bit more guidance, consider using a Registered Investment Advisor (RIA) or a program like Betterment to put your retirement savings on autopilot.

 - 529 College Savings Plan – If you have kids and want to help them save for college, a 529 College Savings Plan may be the way to go.
 The rules are different in each state, but in my home state of Indiana, we get a 20% tax credit up to $1,000 every year.
 Check to see if a 529 plan makes sense for your state.